bibleexchange/courses/church-history/en/100_apostolic-church/apostolic-church.md

 From the Day of Pentecost to the completion of the New Testament

-## Ephesus means desirable (Rev. 2:1–7)

-### Jesus had many good things to say about this church

-### They left their first love

-The loss of a love relationship with Jesus resulted in a loss of the love of the souls of men.
-There was no missionary effort.
-Jesus commissioned the Church to go into the entire world and preach the Gospel (Matt.
-28:18–20; Acts 1:8).
-The early church made no effort to evangelize the world.

-### They hated the deeds of the Nicolaitanes

-We don't know exactly who these people were.
-Some people think that they were followers of Nicolas the deacon (Acts 6:5).
-They seem to be a group that mixed parts of paganism with Christianity.

 ## Details of the early church

 ### The church's enduement